-Tokenizer / Runtime / Multimodal / Security-Aware / Partnership & Technical Evaluation
+Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Tokenizer System.

-Audience: partnership / evaluator / diligence Disclosure: strong, selective, confidentiality-aware Positioning: system brief, not public marketing
+Audience: technical evaluator / partner / diligence Disclosure: public + restricted + NDA layers Positioning: system brief, not final validation or public marketing

 72